amd/furious.js/README.md

 Furious.js
 ==========

-scientific computing package for JavaScript - inspired by NumPy
+Furious.js is a scientific computing package for JavaScript.
+Furious.js features:

+- Provides n-dimensional array (NDArray) class
+- Programming interface similar to NumPy
+- Works with all modern browsers and Node.js
+- Accelerates computation on Portable Native Client (PNaCl) and WebCL
+- Computes asynchronously, without stalling the GUI
+- Functionality covered with unit tests
+- Comes with extensive documentation